pgisslen/surl/README.md

-# sURL
+# sURL - s(hort)URL

-How to start the sURL application
+# How to start the application

+Required: Java 8 (untested with newer versions) and Maven.

 ---

 1. Run `mvn clean install` to build your application